voodoo-mobile/yii2-queue/README.md

 ## Road Map

-- Add more queue provider such as MemCache, IronMQ, RabbitMQ.
+- Add more queue provider such as MemCache, IronMQ.